phantomgoose/nothing/README.md

 ### Prereqs

-node, Docker, Go
-AWS CLI for deployment to AWS
+node, Docker, Go, AWS CLI (only for deployment to AWS)

 ### Docker